keeanalbao/cse15l-lab-reports/lab2.md

     return arr;
 }
 ```
-The bug here is that inside the for loop, it is setting the `newArray` values to `arr` instead of setting the `arr` values to `newArray`.
+The bug here is that inside the for loop, it is setting the values of `arr` to those of `newArray` instead of setting the values of `newArray` to those of `arr`.
 Since `newArray` is empty, it is setting each element in `arr` to 0.
 So when the method returns `arr`, it returns an empty array.

 - Fixed code:
 ```